albertocr/solidity_experiments/README.md

 poe.notarize('some other document');
 poe.checkDocument('some other document')
 ```

-### Developing and testing a contract
+### Testing a contract
-testrpc

-### Installing Geth

 After developing a contract, it can be tested in a testnet or deployed to the eth net.
+To do that, a client has to be used, for example *Geth*.

-For deploying to a testnet:
+### Deploying to a testnet with Geth:

 1. Install a client. i.e. [Geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum)
 2. Run geth in a testnet mode.